Overview

 Year 3 | Period 3

-You will learn electrical level three, ignition systems, fuel systems, emission control systems and electrical systems diagnosis.
+You'll learn about electrical level three, ignition systems, fuel systems, emission control systems and electrical systems diagnosis.

 Training length: 8 weeks